 - May have fine hairs on leaf edges

-- Goes dormant during summer
+- Go dormant during the summer

-Agave
+Agave (Asparagaceae family)

-Searching for a statement piece for your water-wise garden?
+Are you searching for a statement piece for your water-wise garden?
 Species in the Agave genus should be on your short list of possibilities.
 With architectural foliage and striking leaf patterns, they’ll elicit plenty of “oohs” and “aahs” from your neighbors.

 Characteristics of the Agave genus